-The Republic of the Marshall Islands (RMI) is a collection of 29 low-lying islands and atolls that are intimately linked to their natural surroundings.
-As the climate continues to change, the vulnerabilities of RMI’s population of 53,158 Marshallese multiply.
-Natural disasters such as drought and typhoons have always existed in the north pacific but are increasing in frequency and severity.
-After the devastating 2013 drought, RMI was hit by yet another in 2016 during “one of the strongest El Nino events in recorded history” (NOAA).
-In between these two droughts, Typhoon Nangka damaged RMI’s coastlines in 2015.
+The Republic of the Marshall Islands (RMI) is a collection of 29 low-lying islands and atolls.
+Their unique position in the north Pacific exposes them to a series of natural disasters that multiply the preexisting vulnerabilities of RMI’s population of 53,158.
+Between 1988 and 2008, 18 natural disasters struck RMI (World Bank).
+This trend continued with the devastating 2013 drought, Typhoon Nangka in 2015 and then the 2016 drought, which was brought about by “one of the strongest El Nino events in recorded history” (NOAA).
 Funding is needed to prepare for future disasters and address ongoing challenges related to clean and sufficient quantities of water, climate change adaptation and preparedness.

 Note: the interventions are in line with IOM’s Migration Crisis Operational Framework and country strategy to address migration issues and initiate development-principled programming to establish the foundations for longer-term recovery to complement its humanitarian programmes.